jrfrancisco/CodeSamples/README.md

 # CodeSamples

-Samples of my work from bringpro project
+Samples of my work from bringpro project...